Octavian's military campaigns in Illyricum: Campaign of 33 BC

 Octavian, having returned to Dalmatia in the spring of 33 B.C.E., having surrendered the office of consul after only a day to Lucius Autronius Paetus, received the submission and payment of tribute from the Delmatae of the coast, who had lost their capital Setovia, thanks to the legate Titus Statilius Taurus.
 They returned to him the vexilla they had taken from Gabinius in 48 B.C., which were placed in the Portico of Octavia, as well as sending 700 of their sons as hostages.

 After subduing the Dalmatians, Octavian proceeded with his advance against the Derbani (who demanded peace by offering Rome hostages and to pay tribute as in the past), before fighting.
 Similarly, other tribes upon his arrival offered him hostages as a guarantee of the pacts signed with them, such as the Docleti (whose capital was Doclea, north of Podgorica), the Glintidioni, the Naresi, the Interfrurini, the Cambei, the Cinambri, the Taulanti, and the Meromenni (the latter seven tribes were part of the group of small peoples Pliny the Elder placed in southeastern Dalmatia near the coast, between the Narenta and Drilon rivers).
 Some, however, were not reached because Octavian did not enjoy good health, so much so that no hostages or any treaties could be obtained from them.
 It seems, however, that they were not subdued until later.
 Thus the entire country of the Adriatic coast of the Illyrians was subdued.
 Not only therefore the peoples who had rebelled against Rome, but also those who had never before been under its rule.
-So it was that Octavian achieved a triumph over the Illyrians (who for Cassius Dio and Livy were both the Pannonians, the Delmatae, and the Iapodes), which he could celebrate only later, along with that for the victory he achieved against Antony at Actium.
+So it was that Octavian achieved a triumph over the Illyrians (who for Cassius Dio and Livy were both the Pannonians, the Delmatae, and the Iapodes).

 Octavian's third and final military campaign in Illyricum (33 BC).
 Highlighted in brighter red are the territories of the Romans' allies at the end of the year.